White Flag in Greensboro: Overnight shelter offered for the homeless tonight

 The city of Greensboro is activating White Flag operations tonight, offering locations for homeless individuals to stay overnight as temperatures are expected to hit 32 degrees for several hours this evening.
-At 7 p.m. tonight, (Wednesday, Dec.
-11), temperatures will drop to 38 degrees — hitting 32 degrees at 3 a.m. — and will reach a low of 31 degrees at 6 a.m. tomorrow morning.
-(Thursday, Dec.
-12) before climbing back up to 37 degrees by 10 a.m.
+At 8 p.m. tonight, (Thursday, Dec.
+12), temperatures will drop to 36 degrees — hitting 32 degrees at 12 a.m. — and will reach a low of 29 degrees at 5 a.m. tomorrow morning.
+(Friday, Dec.
+13) before climbing back up to 35 degrees by 9 a.m.
+It will be less than 32 degrees for more than eight hours over the course of the night.

 I’m homeless.
 Where can I stay tonight?